meri-leeworthy/meri-garden-astro/src/posts/An Identical Abject-Subject.md

 ---
+title: 'An Identical Abject-Subject'
+slug: 'an-identical-abject-subject'
 type: 'essay'
 editor: 'Endnotes'
-title: 'An Identical Abject-Subject?'
-slug: 'an-identical-abject-subject'
 ---

 In _Endnotes 2_, we presented an account of capital’s immanent tendency towards crisis that revolved around a theory of surplus population.
 What follows is an attempt to refine, clarify and develop the central categories of that theory.[1](https://endnotes.org.uk/issues#note_1) Our motivation to do so derives from certain misapprehensions we’ve encountered, which seem to betray a general tendency to directly map the category of “surplus population” onto a singular, coherent social subject or sociological group, with the potential implication that this group is to be viewed as a new kind of revolutionary agent.
 Far from representing the emergence of a coherent agent, the expansion of the surplus population marks the tendential disappearance of the previous revolutionary horizon.